Course Detail - Furness College, Cumbria

 QTLS

 Before applying it is very important that you are clear about your future status, and the difference between QTS and QTLS.
-UCLan teacher education qualifications do not afford graduates with QTS status.
+University of Lancashire teacher education qualifications do not afford graduates with QTS status.
 The Cert Ed will not confer Qualified Teacher Status (QTS).
-On achievement of the Cert Ed awarded by UCLan, qualified teachers in the FE and Skills Sector will be eligible to apply for QTLS (Qualified Teacher Learning and Skills) status through the Society for Education and Training (SET).
+On achievement of the Cert Ed awarded by University of Lancashire, qualified teachers in the FE and Skills Sector will be eligible to apply for QTLS (Qualified Teacher Learning and Skills) status through the Society for Education and Training (SET).
 It is not normally possible to gain QTLS in less than 6 months from the end of the course, as applicants have to demonstrate their post-qualification development.
 Initially, you will pay a £50 application fee (non-refundable) to the SET and then, the Professional Formation programme, leading to QTLS, is priced at £475.

 This qualification is suitable for those who are already teaching (in-service) as well as those who are new to teaching.
 Furness College will assist you to find a placement.